cloudnativelabs/kube-router/docs/kubeadm.md

 ## kube-router providing pod networking and network policy

-For the step #3 **Installing a pod network** install a kube-router pod network and network policy add-on with the following command:
+For the step #3 **Installing a pod network** install a kube-router pod network and network policy add-on with the following command (Kubernetes version should be at least 1.8):

 ```sh
 KUBECONFIG=/etc/kubernetes/admin.conf kubectl apply -f https://raw.githubusercontent.com/cloudnativelabs/kube-router/master/daemonset/kubeadm-kuberouter.yaml